TrueFi-Protocol/truefi-spec/README.md

 #### UNI TUSD/TFI-LP
 - Provide liquidity for swapping pool tokens and TUSD.
 Useful for small investors that need TUSD liquidity going in/out of the pool.

-- Also the pool that gives the most TRU for 1 year due to stacked inventives.
+- Also the pool that should give the most yield for LPs.
+Earn yield through TrueFi, Uniswap fees, and TRU rewards.

 #### TrueFi LP (TFI-LP)
 - Incentivise depositing TUSD into the TrueFi Pool.
 Lowest yield but longest distribution of 4 years.